ekomsSavior/swizBOT/README.md

 Most botnets die the moment they hit a modern Windows box with ASLR, DEP, or ARM emulation.
 Their shellcode crashes.
 Their C2 gets signatured.
 Their worms fail to spread.

 Jake Swiz (0xXyc) figured out the fix.
 He dropped the knowledge publicly when everyone else was gatekeeping.
-I just packaged it into my specialty, a botnet.
+This framework packages his techniques into a production-ready botnet.

 ---